Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: The Jackiw-Pi equation

 This can be solved by the following ``self-dual" or "anti-self-dual" ansatz

-the latter is referred to as the (anti-)self-dual coupling.
+We refer to $\lambda=q^2/m\abs{\kappa}$ as the self-dual coupling, and $\lambda$ with opposite sign as the anti-self-dual coupling.
 The defining equation for the scalar fields \eqref{eq:SD equation} is first order in its derivatives, so we refer to it as the BPS equation.
 From the BPS equation \eqref{eq:SD equation} with \eqref{eq: F12}, we obtain the Jackiw-Pi equation again,